TosbackCgusBridge-Bot/CGUs-versions/Tealium/Privacy Policy.md

 Tealium IQ Enterprise Tag Management
 Pricing• Supported Tags•Privacy•Mobile• Site Scan•Event Store•Server to Server•Join a Live Demo Tealium AudienceStream Digital Data Distribution
-The industry's first audience discovery and digital data distribution platform »
+The industry's first audience discovery and digital data distribution platform » what is a tag? what is a data layer?

 *   Solutions by Role
     *   Web Analytics